 CC Cream vs BB Cream

-Alphabet creams are all the rage of late, with beauty bloggers and beauty mavens alike making them a staple part of their makeup routines, it can be hard to know which exactly is the right type of BB or CC cream for your skincare routine.
+Since the mid-2010s, alphabet creams have transformed the beauty blogosphere.
+With beauty bloggers and beauty mavens alike making them a staple part of their makeup routines, it can be hard to know which exactly is the right type of BB or CC cream for your skincare routine.
 Whichever letter you choose, the idea behind these alphabet creams is to find a middle ground between moisturiser and foundation that leaves you with the nourishing skincare benefits and complexion coverage of both.

-We’ll talk you through what each alphabet cream does from BB to CC through to DD and EE, and help you find out which cream is right for your skin.
+We’ll talk you through what each alphabet cream does, from BB to CC through to DD and EE, and help you find out which alphabet cream and moisturisers are right for your skin type.

 What Is Tinted Moisturiser?

 It’s hard to talk about what alphabet creams are without first understanding what tinted moisturiser is.
 Tinted moisturiser is an old favourite with those that now swear by alphabet creams – they give you a bit of complexion covering colour while offering all the moisturising benefits you may expect.
-Alphabet creams are the evolution of tinted moisturiser, so tinted moisturisers have become less popular in recent years as more creams that address specific skincare and makeup benefits have become available.
+Alphabet creams like BB cream and CC cream evolved from it, so tinted moisturisers have become less popular in recent years as more creams that address specific skincare and makeup benefits have become available.

 What is BB Cream?

 BB creams were the first tinted moisturiser alternative to become popular.
 Offering good coverage for your complexion while also providing extra skincare benefits such as SPF and anti-oxidants, BB creams are actually called Beauty Balms and were invented in Germany.
 BB creams became incredibly popular in South Korea and as the South Korean beauty market expanded, so did the popularity of these all-in-one BB creams.
 They are lighter than foundation but heavier than tinted moisturisers to offer full coverage without drying out the skin.

-The most popular BB creams tend to be those with SPF, but it’s best not to rely on your BB cream for sun protection.
+The most popular BB creams tend to be those with SPF.
 Keep in mind that the amount of BB cream you would typically need to apply wouldn’t offer the same SPF coverage that using suncream would so we highly recommend applying your SPF first or even mixing it in with your BB cream for added benefits.
 Overall, BB creams offer blemish prevention and skincare maintenance, making them a great daily staple for many.

 What is CC Cream?

-CC stands for ‘colour correcting’ and, while they offer a very similar set of benefits to BB cream, CC creams are designed to address any discolouration of the skin such as redness or under-eye darkness.
-CC cream is even lighter than a BB cream, offering less overall coverage and more of a colour correcting base.
-CC creams use light-diffusing particles.
+CC stands for ‘colour correcting’ and, while they offer a very similar set of benefits to BB cream, CC creams are designed to address any blotches and uneven skin tones such as redness or under-eye circles.
+CC cream is even lighter than BB cream, offering less overall coverage and more of a colour correcting base thanks to its light-diffusing particles.
 They are much lighter on the skin than BB creams, and people with oily skin tend to fare better with CC creams because of this lightness.

 However, most beauty experts find that BB creams and CC creams are quite similar in that they both offer coverage as well as skincare benefits.
 CC creams are a great choice for priming your skin and acting as a concealer, especially when you don’t want to wear a heavy makeup base.

 What is DD Cream?